 There are several pre-prosthetic procedures available to prepare your mouth for a denture.
 The procedure you undergo will be dependent on your mouth’s individual needs.
 Common pre-prosthetic procedures include:

-- Exposure of impacted teeth
+- Exposure of impacted teeth, sometimes caused by wisdom teeth

 - Smoothing or reshaping of the jaw bone